 Anxiety and sleep disorders are two of the United States’ most common ailments.
 According to the National Institute of Health,22.8 percent of adults experience some form of anxiety.
-Sleep disorders are also very common in the U.S., with60 million Americans suffering from some type of sleep disorder every year.
+Sleep disorders are also very common in the U.S., with 60 million Americans suffering from some type of sleep disorder every year.
 To combat this, doctors have prescribed sleep-aids and anti-anxiety medication for years in the form of central nervous system depressants.

 Barbiturates were one such depressant first synthesized in the late 1800s.
 The drug relieves anxiety, sleeplessness, and relaxes muscles but it also causes euphoria which has led people to abuse it.
 Barbiturates aren’t commonly prescribed today, because of some dangerous side effects but it is still sometimes used, for its intended purpose and for recreation.

 Barbiturates are a class of drugs derived from the barbituric acid that act as central nervous system depressants.
 They were first used in the late 1800s and became a widely used remedy for anxiety, epilepsy, insomnia, and seizures.
-They work by affecting the same receptor in the brain as other central nervous system (CNS) depressants like alcohol.
+They work by affecting the same receptor in the brain as another central nervous system (CNS) depressants like alcohol.
 The gamma-Aminobutyric acid (GABA) neurotransmitter and receptors are the primary sources of neurotransmitter inhibition in people (and all mammals).
 GABA neurotransmitters are naturally released to calm you down, help you relax and sleep.
 If you suffer from anxiety disorders or insomnia, your natural CNS inhibitory chemicals may be in short supply.
 Through the therapeutic use of a prescribed depressant, these disorders might be corrected.

 Like other medications, barbiturates and other depressants can be used to mimic the effects of natural brain chemistry.
 The medication, in high enough doses, acts as an agonist of a specific GABA receptor, which means that it binds to the receptor and activates its effects.
 When activated, these receptors in particular cause anxiolytic (anti-anxiety), anticonvulsant, sedative, hypnotic, and euphoric effects.